 Section 204 is a somewhat broadened and liberalized counterpart of sections 28 and 29 of the present statute [sections 28 and 29 of former title 17].
-Under subsection (a), a transfer of copyright ownership (other than one brought about by operation of law) is valid only if there exists an instrument of conveyance, or alternatively a

-"note or memorandum of the transfer," which is in writing and signed by the copyright owner "or such owner's duly authorized agent."
+Under subsection (a), a transfer of copyright ownership (other than one brought about by operation of law) is valid only if there exists an instrument of conveyance, or alternatively a "note or memorandum of the transfer," which is in writing and signed by the copyright owner "or such owner's duly authorized agent."
 Subsection (b) makes clear that a notarial or consular acknowledgment is not essential to the validity of any transfer, whether executed in the United States or abroad.
 However, the subsection would liberalize the conditions under which certificates of acknowledgment of documents executed abroad are to be accorded prima facie weight, and would give the same weight to domestic acknowledgments under appropriate circumstances.

 § 205.
-Recordation of transfers and other documents
+Recordation of transfers and other docu-

-- (a) CONDITIONS FOR RECORDATION.-Any transfer of copyright ownership or other document pertaining to a copyright may be recorded in the Copyright Office if the document filed for recordation bears the actual signature of the person who executed it, or if it is accompanied by a sworn or official certification that it is a true copy of the original, signed document. - (b) CERTIFICATE OF RECORDATION.-The Register of Copyrights shall, upon receipt of a document as provided by subsection (a) and of the fee provided by section 708, record the document and return it with a certificate of recordation. - (c) RECORDATION AS CONSTRUCTIVE NOTICE.- Recordation of a document in the Copyright Office gives all persons constructive notice of the facts stated in the recorded document, but only if- - (1) the document, or material attached to it, specifically identifies the work to which it pertains so that, after the document is indexed by the Register of Copyrights, it would be revealed by a reasonable search under the title or registration number of the work; and - (2) registration has been made for the work. - (d) PRIORITY BETWEEN CONFLICTING TRANSFERS.-As between two conflicting transfers, the one executed first prevails if it is recorded, in the manner required to give constructive notice under subsection (c), within one month after its execution in the United States or within two months after its execution outside the United States, or at any time before recordation in such manner of the later transfer.
-Otherwise the later transfer prevails if recorded first in such manner, and if taken in good faith, for valuable consideration or on the basis of a binding promise to pay royalties, and without notice of the earlier transfer. - (e) PRIORITY BETWEEN CONFLICTING TRANSFER OF OWNERSHIP AND NONEXCLUSIVE LICENSE.-A nonexclusive license, whether recorded or not, prevails over a conflicting transfer of copyright ownership if the license is evidenced by a written instrument signed by the owner of the rights licensed or such owner's duly authorized agent, and if- - (1) the license was taken before execution of the transfer; or - (2) the license was taken in good faith before recordation of the transfer and without notice of it.
+(a) CONDITIONS FOR RECORDATION.-Any transfer of copyright ownership or other document pertaining to a copyright may be recorded in the Copyright Office if the document filed for recordation bears the actual signature of the person who executed it, or if it is accompanied by a sworn or official certification that it is a true copy of the original, signed document.
+A sworn or official certification may be submitted to the Copyright Office electronically, pursuant to regulations established by the Register of Copy-

+- (b) CERTIFICATE OF RECORDATION.-The Register of Copyrights shall, upon receipt of a document as provided by subsection (a) and of the fee provided by section 708, record the document and return it with a certificate of recordation. - (c) RECORDATION AS CONSTRUCTIVE NOTICE.
+Recordation of a document in the Copyright Office gives all persons constructive notice of the facts stated in the recorded document, but only - (1) the document, or material attached to it, specifically identifies the work to which it pertains so that, after the document is indexed by the Register of Copyrights, it would be revealed by a reasonable search under the title or registration number of the work; and - (2) registration has been made for the work. - (d) PRIORITY BETWEEN CONFLICTING TRANS-FERS.-As between two conflicting transfers, the one executed first prevails if it is recorded, in the manner required to give constructive notice under subsection (c), within one month after its execution in the United States or within two months after its execution outside the United States, or at any time before recordation in such manner of the later transfer.
+Otherwise the later transfer prevails if recorded first in such manner, and if taken in good faith, for valuable consideration or on the basis of a binding promise to pay royalties, and without notice of the earlier transfer. - (e) PRIORITY BETWEEN CONFLICTING TRANSFER OF OWNERSHIP AND NONEXCLUSIVE LICENSE.-A nonexclusive license, whether recorded or not, prevails over a conflicting transfer of copyright ownership if the license is evidenced by a written instrument signed by the owner of the rights licensed or such owner's duly authorized agent, and if- - (1) the license was taken before execution of the transfer; or - (2) the license was taken in good faith before recordation of the transfer and without notice

 (Pub.
 L. 94-553, title I, §101, Oct.
 19, 1976, 90 Stat.
 2571; Pub.
 L. 100-568, §5, Oct.
 31, 1988, 102 Stat.
-2857.)
+2857; Pub.
+L. 111-295, §3(b), Dec.
+9, 2010, 124 Stat.
+3180.)